LYKN: 2024: Subsequent releases, first solo concert, and ThamePo series

-On February 22, they released LYKN's version of "Last Twilight" on Youtube.
-It's the soundtrack from the series of the same English name by one of the group's members, William.

-On March 26, RISER MUSIC announced that LYKN would be collaborating with other artists for their next single.
-Two days later, it was revealed that the group had collaborated with fellow GMMTV artists Joong and Pond for their fourth single "Charm".
-On April 4, the single officially released on various music platforms along with its music video.
-Two weeks later, a dance flash mob was held with 200 participants at Siam Paragon.
+On February 22, LYKN released the group's version of "Last Twilight" on YouTube.
+The track serves as the soundtrack for the series of the same English name, which was originally performed by group member William.
+On March 26, Riser Music announced an upcoming collaboration, subsequently revealed to feature fellow GMMTV artists Joong and Pond for the group's fourth single "Charm".
+The single and its music video were officially released on various music platforms on April 4, followed two weeks later by a promotional dance flash mob featuring 200 participants was held at Siam Paragon.

-On April 23, it was announced during GMMTV 2024: UP&ABOVE Part 2 that the group would be starring in the television series ThamePo: Heart That Skips a Beat as boy band MARS, marking their first on-screen role.

-On May 5, they performed for the first time in Malaysia at the Banyak Bagus Festival.
-On May 10, LYKN was announced as one of the nominees in the Best New Artist and Best T-POP Group categories for the 20th Kom Chad Luek Awards.
-The next day, they performed at the GOTCHA POP 2 Concert.
-The night of the same day, they took a flight to Japan and stayed there for a week to perform at the Thai Festival Tokyo 2024, GMMTV Fan-Event in Tokyo, and Thai Festival in Nagoya.
-On May 28, LYKN received their first significant award for Best New Artist at the 20th Kom Chad Luek Awards for their single "No Worries".
-On June 28, it was announced that LYKN would be releasing their fifth single "Trust Me".
-On July 4, the single officially released along with its music video starring Narilya Gulmongkolpech and Puttipong Jitbut.
+On May 5, LYKN performed in Malaysia for the first time at the Banyak Bagus Festival.
+On May 10, the group was announced as a nominee for Best New Artist and Best T-POP Group at the 20th Kom Chad Luek Awards.
+The following day, they performed at the GOTCHA POP 2 Concert before embarking on a week-long promotional trip to Japan to perform at the Thai Festival Tokyo 2024, the GMMTV Fan-Event in Tokyo, and the Thai Festival in Nagoya.
+On May 28, LYKN won their first major award, receiving the Best New Artist at the 20th Kom Chad Luek Awards for their single "No Worries".
+On June 28, it was announced that the group would release their fifth single "Trust Me".
+The single and its music video, starring Narilya Gulmongkolpech and Puttipong Jitbut, were released on July 4.

-On July 22, RISER MUSIC announced that LYKN would hold their first concert titled "LYKN Unleashed Concert" on September 21 at Thunder Dome, Muang Thong Thani, Nonthaburi Province to an audience of 3,500.
-The shows were sold out immediately during the first day of ticketing sales opened on August 3.
-The concert lasted a total of three hours, which featured special guest appearances by Joong and Pond who had collaborated with them on "Charm", also Project Alpha contestants.
-The group also surprised their fans by performing a new song that has the same name as the fandom's name, LYKYOU, and it was written and composed only by Tui, one of the group's members.
-The concert was streamed live on the day of the concert via The Concert website.
-Right after the concert, RISER MUSIC announced that LYKN would embark on their first Asia tour.

-Few days before the concert, LYKN released their sixth single "Sugoi" on September 10 which had been announced through the concept photos a few days before its release.
+On July 22, Riser Music announced that LYKN would hold their first solo concert titled "LYKN Unleashed Concert" on September 21 at Thunder Dome in Muang Thong Thani, Nonthaburi Province to an audience of 3,500.
+Tickets sold out immediately on the first day of sales on August 3.
+The three-hour concert featured guest appearances by Project Alpha contestants and their "Charm" collaborators Joong and Pond.
+During the show, the group performed a new track named after their fandom, "LYKYOU", which was written and composed by member Tui.
+The concert was livestreamed via The Concert website.
+Following the concert, Riser Music announced that LYKN would embark on their first Asia tour.
+A few days prior to the concert, on September 10, LYKN released their sixth single "Sugoi" following a series of concept photo teasers.